 In the above example, the verb "walked" tells the reader what kind of action brought you to the store.
-We know the person didn't run, skip, or saunter to the store: they walked.
+We know the person didn't run, skip, or saunter to the store; they walked.

 Second, verbs tell the audience when something happened.
 This is where verb tenses come in.
-In the same example, "walked" is in the past tense so we know the event happened in the past.
+In the same example,

+"walked" is in the past tense so we know the event happened in the past.
 There are three main tenses: present, past, and future.
 However, within those three tenses are several more.

-That is certainly a lot of verb tenses, but, thankfully, you will not have to use all of them in professional communication.
-In fact, you will mostly be using simple present, simple past and simple future.
+In your writing, you will mostly be using simple present, simple past and simple future.
 The issue that most people run into, though, is being consistent with their verb tenses.